-1).
-A “Complete” App: One of the first things to make sure is not to leave any open-ended feature in the app.
-Every thing should work as it is intended to.
+One of the first things to make sure is not to leave any open-ended feature in the app.
+Everything should work as it is intended to.
 If you have a social share option but it doesn’t work yet because you’ve not linked it correctly, your app will get rejected for this purpose alone.

-2).
-Unique In Content and Approach: For every idea, there is an app out there.
-With over 700 million apps and counting, there’s way more duplicate apps out in the App Store now than it was ever before.
+For every idea, there is an app out there.
+With over 700 million apps and counting, there are way more duplicate apps out in the App Store now than it was ever before.
 Naturally, if your app does almost the same thing as some other app in the store, your app has a higher chance of getting rejected.
 Even if you create something that’s a little different, this will delay the process.
 Make sure what you create stands out.
 Totally.

 As much as possible, go through the guidelines regularly and often.

 I’ve included this as the last point but this is the most important point.
 Test your app thoroughly, excessively and do it like it’s an obsession.
-Testing reveals a lot of stuff that goes wrong, that might be done other way and that’s required/not-required.
+Testing reveals a lot of stuff that goes wrong, that might be done other way and that’s required/not required.
 Also, rope in a few friends to test the app before you send it for review.

 While you can’t influence the time taken in an app review process, you can make sure there are things that cleared out fast.
 To summarize, keep things simple, be really unique, re-read the guidelines a lot of times and test, test, test.
 Keep testing till you know for sure that things are perfectly okay.

 Similar lessons apply for app updates that you push.
 Incidentally, app updates take a much shorter time than the first review process.
 Nevertheless, follow these principles to make sure nothing goes wrong.